psibi/psibi.github.io/posts/2016-05-18-integrating-elm-jquery.md

 author: Sibi
 ---

-For the past few days, I have been playing around with [Elm language]() to see if I can use it in one of my upcoming projects.
-While I was happy with the strongly typed language and the [architecture](), I was concerned if I can use the existing ecosystem of Javascript libraries in it without much boilerplate.
-This post will indeed show how easy, it is to achieve that.
-Note: if you have already read [this](), then this article offers nothing new.
-But if you haven't, then this may give you an idea of how much code is required for it.
+For the past few days, I have been playing around with [Elm language](http://elm-lang.org/) to see if I can use it in one of my upcoming projects.
+While I was happy with the strongly typed language and the [architecture](http://guide.elm-lang.org/architecture/index.html), I was concerned if I can use the existing ecosystem of Javascript libraries in it without much boilerplate.
+This post will indeed show how easy that is.
+Note: if you have already read [this](http://guide.elm-lang.org/interop/javascript.html), then this article offers nothing new (Though I would argue that this gives an example with a real library).
+But if you haven't read it, then this may give you an rough idea of how much code is required for it.

 ## Objective

-Let's take a random jQuery plugin and then try to integrate it with Elm.
-I chose [notifjs]() plugin which allows us to create notification.
+Let's take some jQuery plugin and then try to integrate it with Elm.
+I chose [notifyjs](https://notifyjs.com/) plugin which allows us to create notification.
 So our objective is to create a simple UI with a input text and a button.
 When the button is clicked, the text in the input form will be shown to us via the `notifyjs` plugin.

 ## The Elm part